 Adjustments for neurodiversity Reasonable adjustments at work

-When agreeing reasonable adjustments for neurodivergent employees, it's important to consider both:
+When agreeing reasonable adjustments for neurodivergent workers, it's important to consider both:

 • making the most of someone's strengths